7 Fireplace Safety Tips for Families

 • Have the chimney cleaned annually, as buildup in the flue can be dangerous.

 • Clean the firebox between fires.
-It’s a good idea to discard the ashes once they have cooled.
+It’s a good idea to discard the ashes once they have cooled as well — and be aware, ashes can take several days to cool completely.
+Here are some tips on disposing of ashes safely.

-• Check the chimney regularly to ensure nests haven’t been built in it and that it is clear and free from blockages.
+• Check the chimney regularly to ensure that birds or rodents haven’t built nests inside, and that it is clear and free from blockages.
+A clear chimney ensures that it can operate properly!

-A fireplace safety screen can prevent debris and embers from escaping the fireplace.
+A fireplace safety screen can prevent debris and embers from escaping the fireplace and landing on floors and carpets.
 A fireplace safety gate can also help keep kids at a safe distance.
 The safety gate can be used for both woodburning fireplaces and gas fireplaces.

 3. Reduce the Smoke

-A smoky house isn’t ideal.
-You want the warm, inviting fire but not a smoke-filled house this winter and holiday season.
-To help prevent a smoky house:
+A smoky house is neither healthy nor pleasant.
+Luckily, you can have a warm, inviting fire without a smoke-filled house this winter and holiday season.
+To help prevent accidentally generating smoke when you light your fireplace:

 • Select the right type of wood to burn.
-It’s recommended to use dry and well-aged wood.
-Using wet or green wood could cause more smoke.
-Dried wood burns with less smoke and more evenly.
+Using dry and well-aged wood will make your fire burn more cleanly.
+Using wet or green wood could cause more smoke, while dried wood burns with less smoke and more evenly.

-• Use smaller pieces of wood versus large chunks.
+• Use smaller pieces of wood instead of large chunks.
 The smaller pieces will burn faster and reduce smoke.

 4. Look for Flammable Risks

-Before you use your fireplace, make sure there’s nothing placed in front or around it that could catch on fire.
-Look for things like curtains, decorations, books, furniture, etc.
+Before you use your fireplace, make sure there’s nothing placed in front of it or around it that could catch on fire.
+Curtains, decorations, books, furniture, wrapping paper and other items that can easily go up in flames are all at risk.
+Be smart about what goes near the fire.

 5. Keep a Fire Extinguisher Nearby

-While you may never use it, having a fire extinguisher nearby is a must.
-You never know when you might need it.
+In the best-case scenario, you’ll never have to use it, but having a fire extinguisher nearby is a must.
+You never know when you might need it — better safe than sorry.

 6. Never Leave an Active Fireplace Unattended

-Even leaving a fire unattended for a few minutes can be dangerous, especially with kids in the house.
-Before going to bed or leaving the house, make sure the fire is completely put out.
+Even leaving a fire unattended for a few minutes can be dangerous, especially with children or pets in the house.
+Before going to bed or leaving the house, make sure the fire is completely put out and secured.

 7. Talk Fire Safety With Kids

-Educating children on the safety risks of fires and the heat that fires produce is important for keeping them safe.
-Spending time around the warm fireplace is a great way to enjoy family time and creating a safe environment is key.
+Educating children on the safety risks of fires and the heat that fires produce is an important way to keep them safe.
+Spending time around the warm fireplace is a great way to enjoy family time and creating a safe environment is key to a lasting, happy home life.

 Want to learn more?